 Dividing the meal proportionally will help you assemble a nutritiously balanced meal.
 It should at least have 4 types of food: carbs (carbohydrates), proteins, vegetables, and fruits.
 Be conscious about what types of foods to put in bento box when you are packing lunch.

-My children’s bento ratio is 4 : 2 : 1 : 1 (4 parts carbs : 2 parts protein : 1 part vegetables : 1 part fruits).
+My children’s bento ratio is 4 : 2 : 1 : 1 (4 parts carbs : 2 parts proteins : 1 part vegetables : 1 part fruits).
 I sometimes pack 2 parts of veggies inside the bento (skip fruit section) and prepare a separate container just for fruits.

 When making choices of which foods to include in the bento box, choose bold colors to provide visual impact.
 Not only do colorful vegetables and fruits add beautiful colors, but they are often the healthiest.

-Red: tomato, carrot, red radish, bell pepper, apple, grapes, strawberries, plum, raspberries, nectarines, etc.
+Tomato, carrot, red radish, bell pepper, apple, grapes, strawberries, plum, raspberries, nectarines, etc.

-Black & Brown: blueberries, shiitake mushroom, gobo (burdock root), wakame (dried seaweed), nori (dried seaweed sheet), hijiki (dried seaweed), black sesame seeds, etc.
+Daikon radish, potato, onion, lotus root, enoki mushroom, white sesame seeds, blueberries, shiitake mushroom, gobo (burdock root), wakame (dried seaweed), nori (dried seaweed sheet), hijiki (dried seaweed), black sesame seeds, etc.

 - Pack pre-shaped or bulky food first.